 t.s.: There is no one better equipped to handle your problems, than Jesus.
 Principle #4:

 exp.: I changed this and made it more palatable from: Following Jesus doesn’t mean you’re immune to asking stupid questions.
 I liked that one better, but I know it isn’t politically correct anymore to say the word stupid.
 I don’t know why that word gets canned and so many other words of dubious distinction get a pass.
 But, stupid is a word – it means lacking intelligence or common sense.
 It is the common sense part I’d like to focus on.
-Seriously, I’ve asked this question of Jesus: Don’t you care!
+Seriously, rd v 38; I’ve asked this question of Jesus: Don’t you care!
 And I already know the answer.
 Have you ever asked a question you know the answer to?

 Does Jesus care?
 Yes!

-When you’re in a pickle, does Jesus care?
-When someone in your family gets sick or hurt, does Jesus care?
 Does Jesus care who wins the Stanley Cup or the NBA finals?
 No!
 But he does care about your life.
 You know that.
 The Disciples know that…

-app.: But, following Jesus doesn’t make you immune to questioning God.
+app.: But following Jesus doesn’t make you immune to questioning God.

 t.s.: Principle #5:

-V. Following Jesus means watching him work in amazing, inexplicable ways.
+5. Following Jesus means watching him work in amazing, inexplicable ways.
 (39)

 exp.: rd v 39; rebuked the wind!
 Have you ever rebuked the wind?
 Possibly.
 What good did it do?
 He spoke to the sea!
 Peace; like shalom?
 No. This word is more like Be Quiet.
 Jesus wouldn’t say shut up, so I’m sure it was Be Quiet.
 Silence!
 Continue reading: And the wind ceased, and there was a great calm.